Ivan Righini: Early career

-2013–present
+2013–14 season

 In 2013, Righini stated his intention to compete for Italy.
 He received the Russian federation's permission in May 2013.
 The International Skating Union requires that skaters who change federations sit out a certain period of time.
 For Righini, this period ended on 29 October 2013.

 Righini debuted for Italy at the 2013 Merano Cup, placing fifth, and then won bronze at the 2013 Golden Spin of Zagreb.
 After winning the men's title at the 2014 Italian Championships, he took gold at the 2014 Bavarian Open.
 Righini was selected for the 2014 World Championships in Saitama, Japan.
-Placing 14th in the short program, he qualified for the free skate, in which he placed 12th, and finished 13th overall.
+Placing 14th in the short program, he qualified for the free skate, in which he placed twelfth, and finished thirteenth overall.

+2014–15 season

+Righini opened the 2014–15 figure skating season with an eighth-place finish at the 2014 CS Nebelhorn Trophy.

-Righini made his Grand Prix debut in the 2014–15 season.
-He received assignments to the 2014 Rostelecom Cup and 2014 NHK Trophy, then placed 11th and 10th, respectively.
+He then went on to make his Grand Prix debut.
+He received assignments to the 2014 Rostelecom Cup and 2014 NHK Trophy, then placed eleventh and tenth, respectively.
+Righini went on to finish seventh at the 2014 CS Golden Spin of Zagreb.

+At the 2015 Italian Championships, Righini won a second consecutive gold medal.
+He then won gold at the 2014 International Challenge Cup.

+Righini then finished eighth and twenty-fifth at the 2015 European Championships and 2015 World Championships, respectively.

+2015–16 season

 Righini planned to start the 2015-16 season at the 2015 Nepela Trophy, but had to withdraw due to a foot injury.
 He withdrew from the 2015 Cup of Nice after the short program since his blade was broken during the warm-up.

+Righini then went on to compete on the Grand Prix series at the 2015 Cup of China and the 2015 Rostelecom Cup, where he placed tenth and eighth, respectively.

+At the 2015 CS Warsaw Cup, Righini would go on to place sixth.

+At the 2016 Italian Championships, Righini went on to win his third consecutive title as well as also win gold at the 2016 Bavarian Open.

+Righini then went on to place sixth at the 2016 Europeans and twelfth at the 2016 World Championships.

+2016–17 season

+Righini opened the 2016–17 figure skating season with a tenth-place finish at the 2016 CS Finlandia Trophy and an eleventh-place finish at the 2016 Trophée de France.

+He then went on to win his fourth consecutive national title at the 2017 Italian Championships.

+Righini was selected to compete at the 2017 Winter Universiade where he placed fifth.

+He would then go to place twelfth at the 2017 European Championships.
+Although selected to compete at the 2017 World Championships, Righini withdrew due to a long-term nagging injury.
+He was replaced by Matteo Rizzo.